(Inside this post you will learn how to file taxes for free in 2026 using IRS Free File, VITA programs, and other trusted tax software.)

 NOTE: If you are doing your taxes yourself, be sure to have your previous year’s AGI handy for any online software you use.
 This acts like a security code to verify that it’s you.
 This number gets sent to the IRS, and if it’s wrong, they will reject your return.

-Get your taxes done for free
+Get your taxes done for free in 2026

-If you make less than $56,000 a year, are disabled, or need assistance filing due to a language barrier, you can get your taxes done for free.
+If you make less than $69,000 a year, are disabled, or need assistance filing due to a language barrier, you can get your taxes done for free.

 The IRS operates a Volunteer Income Tax Assistance (VITA) Program, which prepares volunteers all across the country to provide free tax preparation to their communities.
 You will be able to file federal and state returns at no cost to you!
 How great is that?
 Some things are out of scope for VITA sites, such as farm income, small business income with inventory, or rental property depreciation; however, don’t let these limitations scare you away.
 VITA volunteers are certified each year and can cover most of your tax needs!
-For a list of what is covered and not covered at VITA sites, click here
+For a list of what is covered and not covered at VITA sites, click here.

 If you are elderly, check out the AARP Foundation Tax Counseling for the Elderly (TCE) site.
 These sites operate similarly to the VITA Sites but are targeted to those 50 years or older.